cajuncoding/SqlAppLockHelper/README.md

 ```

 ### Simple Example:
 Usage is very simple by using custom extensions of the SqlConnection or SqlTransaction.
+The following example shows
+the recommended usage of Transaction Scope by calling `.AcquireAppLockAsync(...)` on the SqlTransaction instance:

+*NOTE:* Async is recommended, but the sync implementation works exactly the same -- sans async/await.

 #### Using Sql Transaction (Transaction Scope will be used):
 ```csharp